dweekly/docs/pages/emails/oracle-responsys.md

 ##### Configure your Responsys email templates

-This code is referred to as the "Branch script" - this script will convert your web URLs to deep links.
+This code is referred to as the <notranslate>"Branch script"</notranslate> - this script will convert your web URLs to deep links.

 The Responsys integration requires you to add email template code in two places.